cycloptux/GiselleBot-Documentation/docs/Contents/Privacy Policy for GiselleBot.md

--   **Discord ID:** Your Discord ID is your unique identifier in Discord, and in all of our Services, and the only way for us to identify you in regards to your Discord End User Data;
+-   **Discord ID:** Your Discord ID is your unique identifier in Discord, and in all of our Services, and the only way for us to identify you in regard to your Discord End User Data;
 -   **Discord Message Content:** Through the Discord API, we may access the content of messages you send using the Discord App;
 -   **Other Identifiers:** By directly interacting with us, we may